topStrip1

 Therapeutic play: Play therapy is a type of psychotherapy that is helpful for younger children.

-Cognitive Behavioral Therapy: This type of therapy helps angry person recognize their pattern of self-destructive thoughts.
+Cognitive Behavioral Therapy: This type of therapy helps angry people recognize their pattern of self-destructive thoughts.
 Thus, such persons can better regulate and control their flare-ups when they occur.

-Stress Inoculation Training: During stress inoculation training, therapists create anger-inducing situations for their clients so that they can react differently in situations of actual anger.
+Stress Inoculation Training: During stress inoculation training, the anger management therapists create anger-inducing situations for their clients so that they can react differently in situations of actual anger.

 The body's "fight or flight" response is brought on by anger, typically associated with fear, excitement, and anxiety.
 Adrenaline and cortisol, two stress hormones, are abundant in the body and are released from the adrenal glands.
 Expecting increased physical activity, the brain diverts blood from the intestines toward the muscles.
 As a result, the body temperature rises, along with general breathing, heart rate, blood pressure, and sweating.
 Therefore, a person experiences a concentrated mind.